lenymo/glennmccomb-com/README.md

 ## Hugo

-This codebase is currently optimised for Hugo v0.95.0.
+This codebase is currently optimised for Hugo v0.99.0.
 Hugo is installed and managed by Brew.

 Useful commands:

 `$ hugo server` to run a local environment.
 Runs at http://localhost:1313/ by default.

 `$ hugo version` to check current Hugo version.

+To install the specific version of Hugo which this codebase is optimised for, use `$ brew install hugo.rb`.

 ### Upgrading